 Kerala is a famous tourist destination in India.
 More and more people discover it each year and they like it!
 Here are the best places to see in Kerala in a complete travel guide to Kerala, India written by a a local: Neha, from India, author of A Revolving Compass.
 She already presented you the best guide to Mahabalipuram, Tamil Nadu, India – as you may know, we have a comprehensive series of free travel guides on the blog, covering all the continents.

 Kerala is one of the most southern states in India.
 It is fondly called “God’s own country”.
 And rightly so.
 It has beautiful lush green hills, reserve forests, serene beaches, majestic waterfalls and old forts, spice gardens and lighthouses.
 It also houses the unique backwaters of India.
 As you travel through the state, you will feel God has really created it with his own hands with great interest.
+Perhaps because of all these great traits, Kerala is also regarded as one of the top destinations for a yoga retreat in India.

 Top 5 landmarks to see in Kerala

 1 Munnar: Munnar is a hill station located at almost 2 hours drive from the city Cochin in Kerala.
 Munnar is lush green, surrounded by tea and coffee plantations, beautiful waterfalls, rivers and it enjoys a great weather all through the year.
 It is a great honeymoon destination as well as a family travel destination.
 Some famous sites in Munnar include the Eravikulam wildlife sanctuary, rose garden, Matupetty dam and elephant spotting.
+Discover the best time to visit Munnar.

 2 Thekkady: Located along the banks of the Periyar, Thekkady is “the” destination for wildlife lovers.
 From here, one can take a ride along the river, enjoying the scene of wildlife across the other bank of the river, in the Periyar Wildlife Sanctuary.
 As you take the boat ride, you can spot several animals along the banks including deer, sambhar, elephants, tigers etc.